If you look at the list of the oldest trees in the world on Wikipedia, you will not find it mentioned.

 If you go with the local legends, then this tree is more than 6,600 years old.

 The tree we are referring to here is locally known as Parijat or Parijaat Tree, while its scientific name is Adansonia digitata.
-It is one of those trees in India that is considered sacred for its mythological legends.
+It is one of those trees in India considered sacred for its mythological associations.

-Parijat Tree is located about 70km from Lucknow, in a small Kintur village near Barabanki in the northern Indian state, Uttar Pradesh.
+Parijat Tree is located about 70km from Lucknow, in a small Kintur village near Barabanki in the northern Indian state of Uttar Pradesh.
 It takes a little over an hour from the state capital, Lucknow, to reach the place.

 Legends behind the Parijat Tree